-Cargill offers a broad range of hydrocolloids including products such as biopolymers (xanthan gum and scleroglucan), carrageenans, and pectins.
+Cargill offers a broad range of hydrocolloids including products such as carrageenans, pectins and biopolymers (xanthan gum and scleroglucan).
 These hydrocolloids are used as gelling and thickening agents in all areas of the food industry and in a growing number of cosmetic, pharmaceutical and technical applications.

-Hydrocolloids are polysaccharides of high molecular weight extracted from plants and seaweeds or produced by microbial synthesis.
+Hydrocolloids are polysaccharides of high molecular weight extracted from plants and seaweed or produced by microbial synthesis.